umbraco/UmbracoDocs/Implementation/Services/index.md

 #### Using the SiteHelperService inside a View

 If strictly following the paragdigm of MVC, calling custom Services from Views might feel like an anti-pattern.
-However there isn't one single best practice approach to working with Umbraco.
-Alot depends on circumstance and expertise.
-Allowing Umbraco to handle the flow of the requests to the particular template, and writing implementation logic in Views/Templates, is still a very common approach.
-There are circumstances too where the custom implementation logic shared is very 'View' specific - custom logic for constructing 'Alternative Text' for images or different crop urls for img srcsets can be neatly handled in a Service without having to 'route hijack' the request and build a complex ViewModel.
+However there isn't necessarily one single 'best practice' approach to working with Umbraco.
+A lot depends on circumstance, expertise and pragmatism.
+Allowing Umbraco to handle the flow of incoming requests to a particular page + template, and writing implementation logic in Views/Templates, is still a very common approach.
+There are circumstances too, where the custom implementation logic shared is very 'View' specific - custom logic for constructing 'Alternative Text' for images or different crop urls for img srcsets can be neatly handled in a custom Helper/Service without having to create a hijacked MVC route for the request and build a complex ViewModel.
+Custom Services called from Views, can help separate the concerns, even if the 'plumbing' isn't pure MVC.

 You 'could' create an instance of your custom service inside the view